1. What is OnboardConnect?

 |---|---|---|

-| Disable account | Immediately disables the student's AD account | Operator+ |
+| Distribution Lists | Opens the student's current distribution list memberships | Operator+ |

-| Reset password | Triggers an AD password reset and emails the new temporary password | Admin+ |
+| Reset Password | Triggers an AD password reset using the configured password connection | Admin+ |

 7. Workflows